lgbt-foundation/whitepaper/whitepaper.md

 #### Decentralized

 The LGBT Token is build on top of a decentralized ledger and while some partners might choose to implement off-chain solutions for performance reasons, the decentralized nature of the Ethereum network is important as an independent and immutable trust layer between the participating party.
-The LGBT Token is explicitly intended as an open loop payment system that can be used across apps and businesses.
+The LGBT Token is explicitly intended as an digital assets that can be used across apps and businesses.

 #### LGBT Identity and Pseudonymity

 Creating a trusted and decentralized identity layer that is being used across the launch partners and others allow a reputation system where each participating party can record the reputation within their ecosystem or community and make that information available for others.
-The Pseudonymity(footnote?) allows to protect your physical identity while giving you credibility and authority within the system.
+The Pseudonymity(footnote?) that allow for protection of your physical identity while giving you credibility and authority within the system.

 #### Security

 The information stored in the blockchain is encrypted and maintained by a large network of participants that ensures its consistency.
 Not one actor can get unauthorized access, is able to manipulate or remove information without the consent of the owner.
-This prevents governments and organizations to demand, hack or otherwise obtain these information, which is especially critical in countries, where the LGBT community faces repercussions.
+This prevents governments and organizations to demand, hack or otherwise obtain these information, which is especially critical in countries, where the LGBT community faces repercussions and victimization.

 #### Smart Contracts

 Smart contracts enable credible transactions without a verification of a third party.
 The use cases for smart contracts for the LGBT Token are versatile and reach far beyond the standard transfer of tokens between individuals.
-We see a number of unique opportunities for the three different pillars of the LGBT Token that will be publicly available on github, like:
+We see a number of unique opportunities for the three different pillars of the LGBT Token that will be publicly available on github.

+For example,
-- user can define if additional demographic or identity information can be transmitted anonymously with merchants for marketing purposes;
+- the user can define if additional demographic or identity information can be transmitted anonymously with merchants for marketing purposes;
-- escrow services for purchases that will be released once the service is provided;
+- escrow services for purchases that will be released once the service is provided; and
-- funds send via LGBT Impact can be bound to acquire goods and services only from whitelisted wallets of specific merchants and organizations to eliminate unwanted spending of charity funds.
+- funds sent via LGBT Impact can be bound to acquire goods and services only from whitelisted wallets of specific merchants and organizations to eliminate unwanted spending of LGBT Impact funds.

 ## THE LGBT TOKEN